How to Discipline Your Sleep Routine in 5 Easy Steps

 Life can feel a hundred times better with a regular sleep schedule.
 But then why don’t most of us do it and live better?

-Because first, we need to break it down and understand the fundamentals.
+First, we need to break it down and understand the fundamentals.
 Yup, that’s right.
 To understand sleep, first, we have to understand habits.

 5-steps-discipline-night-routine